 Vice Chair, Satya Gontcho A Gontcho, MI' 20

-Treasurer, Anna Freitas, MN-17
+Treasurer, Anna Freitas, MN' 17

 Treasurer: Anna Freitas, MN-17 has a background that includes a 35-year career in Finance including CFO of Wells Fargo Credit Card.
 Educational credentials include an MBA in Finance from University of Minnesota.
-As practical experience in non-profits, she have served as Treasurer for the Past President's Club of the Stanford Women's Club of the East Bay and also for Parent-Teacher-Student Association for Indian Valley Elementary School.
+As practical experience in non-profits, she has served as Treasurer for the Past President's Club of the Stanford Women's Club of the East Bay and also for Parent-Teacher-Student Association for Indian Valley Elementary School.